dtunai/triton-activations/README.md

 # Triton Activations

-Expanded collection of Neural Network Activation Functions and Other Function Kernels in Triton Language (Triton Compiler).
+Expanded collection of Neural Network activation functions and other function kernels in Triton Language (Triton Compiler).

 ## Usage